hashmiarham/GOOGLE-LENS-CLONE/Google-Lens-Clone-main/README.md

 - Mlkit clean implementation
 - Realtime preview and tags
 - Dynamic UI for Dark mode and Light mode
-- More exciting features can be added
+- More exciting features can be added.

 <hr>